-We strive to create and maintain a school ethos and environment, which encourages a healthy lifestyle for our children, staff and families.
-We shape, use and develop our curriculum to achieve this.
-We ensure that the food and drink available across the school day reinforces this healthy lifestyle message and we encourage balance in food choices.
-We always provide high-quality physical education both during the school week and in our after-school clubs and promote physical activity as part of a lifelong healthy lifestyle.
-We believe that our curriculum promotes an understanding of the full range of issues and behaviours which impact upon lifelong health.
+We wish to create and maintain a school ethos and environment which encourages a healthy lifestyle for our children, staff and families.
+We will shape, use and develop our curriculum to achieve this.
+We will ensure that the food and drink available across the school day reinforces this healthy lifestyle message.
+We will encourage balance in food choices.
+We shall provide high-quality physical education and school sport and promote physical activity as part of a lifelong healthy lifestyle and to promote an understanding of the full range of issues and behaviours which impact upon lifelong health.